Recently Admitted VNDL Students

-Congratulations on being admitted to the Purdue Veterinary Technology Distance Learning program.
+Congratulations on being admitted to the Purdue Veterinary Nursing Distance Learning program.
 There are several things you need to know or do as you prepare to start in the program.
-Click here for a printable version of instructions that you can use as a checklist.

 To begin the process go to: http://admissions.purdue.edu/youreaboilermaker/

-The Purdue VTDL requires you to use your Purdue email account.
+The Purdue VNDL requires you to use your Purdue email account.
 Do not forward your email to another account.

 If you experience problems with your career account set-up, please contact the Information Technology at Purdue (ITaP) support desk at 765-494-4000.
 You will need to know your PUID when you talk to ITaP.

-- As a new student, you are eligible to take the following courses:
+- As a new student, we recommend you take the following courses: